-Kim Gamel joined Civil Beat as a deputy editor in November 2020.
+Kim Gamel is Civil Beat’s managing editor.
+She joined the organization as a deputy editor in November 2020.

 Kim came to Hawaii after many years abroad, most recently in Seoul covering the Korean Peninsula for the military newspaper Stars and Stripes.

 That gave her a firsthand view of the U.S.-North Korea relationship as it evolved from “fire and fury” threats of war to Donald Trump and Kim Jong Un’s bromance.

 A Russian major in college, Kim began her career as a reporter with an English-language newspaper in Moscow, the Moscow Tribune, as the Soviet Union was starting to disintegrate.

 She later went to work for The Associated Press in Iowa, North Carolina and New York before being posted as the Nordic/Baltic news editor in Sweden.
 A highlight of that period was going reindeer herding with indigenous Sami north of the Arctic Circle.

 She was in Stockholm when 9/11 happened.
 That triggered an intense interest in the Middle East, leading to a posting as AP’s news editor in Baghdad from 2006-2009.

 Her portfolio also includes assignments in Afghanistan, Pakistan, Libya, Turkey, Lebanon and Egypt.